alessonscap/rsna-challenge-2018/README.md

  **2.** Install system-wide requirements to create environment, we recommend use virtualenvwrapper.
 Installation guide can be found [here](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).

- **3.** Create an environment to install project dependences (make sure that you are using python3, if your `PYTHONPATH` is /usr/bin/python3) by running:
+ **3.** Create an environment to install project dependencies (make sure that you are using python3, if your `PYTHONPATH` is /usr/bin/python3) by running:

 ```
 mkvirtualenv dfi-pneumonia-detection -p /usr/bin/python3